ipolnik/ipolnik/README.md

 ### Hi there 👋

-My name is Igor, I'm a Front-End developer with QA automation expiriense.
+My name is Igor, I'm a QA automation engineer with Front-End developer expiriense.
 <br>
 Contact me with:
 <div id="badges">